devgson/placement-backend-app/README.md

 Placement Backend

+Link to the Commit History: https://github.com/devgson/placement-backend-app/commits/main
 ## Installation

+Download NPM and Node.js through the link: https://nodejs.org/en/download/

-Run the command below in a terminal to install the necessary libraries.
+Then the command below in a terminal to install the necessary libraries.

 ```bash
 $ npm install